 The Antiochians were know for using their wit to coin lasting nicknames.
 In fact, they were the ones who first began calling the followers of Jesus, "Christians" (Acts 11:26).
 And as Paul began preaching the word of God in this spiritually dark city, "a great number believed and turned to the Lord.”
 (Acts 11:21) Revival had come, a church was born, and Antioch became the missionary headquarters for Paul as he ventured into the rest of the world.

 Today, we at Antioch Christian Fellowship find ourselves in University City/West Philadelphia—a place so strikingly similar to the ancient city of Antioch.
 Like ancient Antioch, University City is one of the most magnificent sections of the city; and like ancient Antioch, University City also draws people from all over the world, and is the place that births ground-breaking inventions while hosting hosting some of the most heinous crimes.
 It is in this “Modern Antioch,” that we labor to follow Paul’s example in our obedience to The Great Commission.

-During these uncertain times, we as a church want to do our best to stay connected.
-If you leave your information here with us we'll use it to update you on what is happening with Antioch, including building closures, live streaming, and all the things we're planning right now to make #quantinelife a blessing.
+Let's stay connected.
+If you leave your information with us here, we'll use it to update you on what is happening with Antioch, including building closures, live streaming, and all the things we're planning.

 Feel free to email us at: firstname.lastname@example.org